DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/annotations/annotations.md

 ---

-Annotations are images and text blocks that provide additional information about the visualized data.
+Annotations are containers for images, text blocks, and custom content that provide additional information about the visualized data.

 ![DevExtreme PolarChart: Annotations](/images/ChartJS/annotations/polar-chart-text-image-annotation.png)
 To configure annotations, assign an array of objects to the **annotations[]** option.
 Each object should have the [type](/api-reference/_hidden/BaseWidgetAnnotationConfig/type.md '{basewidgetpath}/Configuration/annotations/#type') field set to *"text"*, *"image"*, or *"custom"*.
 Depending on the **type**, specify the annotation's [text](/api-reference/_hidden/BaseWidgetAnnotationConfig/text.md '{basewidgetpath}/Configuration/annotations/#text'), [image](/api-reference/_hidden/BaseWidgetAnnotationConfig/image '{basewidgetpath}/Configuration/annotations/image/'), or [template](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/template.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/annotations/#template') option: